-We’re just over a 1/4 of the way through 2017 and with each month that passes, us human beings seem to become more cynical, critical, and all-knowing than we were the month before.
+We’re almost all the way through 2017 (crazy!) and with each month that passes, us human beings seem to become more cynical, critical, and all-knowing than we were the month before.
 I don’t know about you, but I find myself tempted daily to body slam people.
 Just for fun.
 In 2017, we need Jesus and to become more like Him.
 Why?
 So we don’t get charged with assault.
 Body slamming is assault right?
-Here’s a few simple prayers to make it through 2017:
+Here’s a few simple prayers to make it through the rest of 2017:

 Lord, help us to love our enemies (and people we disagree with.)